Hearts and Minds Film

 Community Advisors

-Sharon Kelly Baker - With the founding of Serviam Media, Inc. Sharon Baker formalizes a life long interest in serving community through the media arts.
+With the founding of Serviam Media, Inc. Sharon Baker formalizes a life long interest in serving community through the media arts.
 For thirty years, Ms. Baker has created award-winning documentary films and public affairs programs focusing on a range of critical social issues that include domestic violence, homelessness, literacy, substance abuse, race relations, conflict resolution and civic engagement.
 Her work has netted her prestigious industry awards, among them the national Gabriel Award and the Christi Award for service to community through the arts.
 Sharon has traveled throughout the US and around the world, recording the words and images of people from all walks of life.
 She has worked in Western Africa with President Jimmy Carter to document the eradication of Guinea Worm disease, and in China to document village elections.
 "I have never met a person with whom I could not converse and discover common ground, regardless of language."
 Ms. Baker says, "Problem solving begins with conversation."

 As Director of Serviam Media, Inc., Sharon and company now create new media initiatives that utilize film, websites and companion curricula to bring essential and timely subjects to the national community.
 "With the right strategies, the media can be used to reach and engage new and under-served audiences-particularly young people--and to foster grassroots participation in activity that promotes positive social change."
 Her personal volunteer activities include board memberships with organizations promoting AIDS awareness and children's' mental health.

-Daniel R. Collins is a published poet, performing musician, and accomplished professional writer; a master of the skills of communication.
+Dan is a published poet, performing musician, and accomplished professional writer; a master of the skills of communication.
 A graduate of Ithaca College in Ithaca, New York, Dan has a BA in Creative Writing (an "Independent Studies" major that incorporates sociology and documentary photography), and his professional experience includes journalism, photography, graphic design, publicity writing, grant writing, screenwriting and script editing.

 A life-long believer in the arts as an agent of social change, Dan was transformed by his viewing of the documentary film series "Eyes on the Prize" as a youth in rural Maine, and has since pursued the study of social justice, multicultural education, grassroots political movements, and cultural phenomena while maintaining the constant practice of personal and professional writing.
 Dan is a researcher, script writer, editor and publicity writer for TELEDUCTION, Inc., and handles outreach communications, online content, and grant-writing for Serviam Media.

-Elizabeth Lockman is pleased to put her various professional and personal experiences to work, playing an instrumental role in bringing outreach projects such as With All Deliberate Speed: The Legacy of Brown v.
+Elizabeth is pleased to put her various professional and personal experiences to work, playing an instrumental role in bringing outreach projects such as With All Deliberate Speed: The Legacy of Brown v.
 Board and the Hearts & Minds Film programs to fruition.

 Fueled by a personal interest in multiculturalism, tolerance, social justice and non-profit service, with a commitment to these ideals inspired by her daughter, Sophie, Elizabeth looks forward to getting more involved in the community through the fulfillment of Serviam's goals of achieving broader historical understanding and social awareness, fostering dialogue between society's many disparate groups.
 She hopes that accomplishing this essential work locally will ripple outward to the world at large.